Which term best describes the legal right to control access to a piece of property?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

 The term that best describes the legal right to control access to a piece of property is possession.
-Possession indicates that an individual or entity has physical control or occupancy of the property, which inherently includes the authority to regulate who can enter or use that property.
-This concept is foundational in property law, as possession gives the holder a recognized right to exclude others from accessing the property unless they have permission.
+Possession refers to the physical control or occupancy of a property.
+When a person has possession of property, they have the authority to determine who may enter or use that property, which encompasses the right to exclude others.
+This legal concept is foundational in property law, as possession grants the holder certain rights and responsibilities regarding the management and use of the property.

 Subscribe